About Us

 Progress

 Since 2002, KWCAO field coordinators have given wildlife conservation presentations and materials to more than 500 schools resulting in more than 525,000 students learning about their native wildlife and the necessity of conservation practices.
-Our Field Trip Program takes it a step further by taking hundreds of school children and their teachers to Queen Elizabeth National Park to experience wildlife up close and personal for the very first time.
+Our Field Trip Program takes it a step further by taking hundreds of school children and their wildlife club teachers to Queen Elizabeth National Park to experience wildlife up close and personal for the very first time.
 We also have a Wildlife Conservation Resource Center stock full of videos, books, and educational materials.
 The Center is free and open to the public.
 Field Coordinators volunteer their time and many of them work for the Kasese District Education Department.
+Beyond schools, our community outreach program strategically targets areas with higher poaching rates, particularly communities bordering Queen Elizabeth National Park, where we provide tailored conservation education through interactive videos and distribute educational materials and tree seedlings, while also implementing a sustainable fuel-efficient stove initiative that reduces the illegal cutting of forests and encourages community members to share their knowledge with neighboring families.

 Our Mission